ucb-art/laygo/docs/_sources/index.rst.txt

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to laygo's documentation!
+LAYGO - LAYout with Gridded Objects
 ===============================================

-This page summarizes documentations for laygo_, a python-based layout generation framework.
+This page summarizes documents for laygo_, a python-based IC layout generation framework.

 .. _Laygo: https://github.com/ucb-art/laygo